India’s BharatPe raises $50M to help merchants accept digital payments and secure working capital – TechCrunch

 Through BharatPe, these merchants also get access to a simplified dashboard on their phones to track the customers who owe them money and get periodic reminders.

 BharatPe has amassed more than 1.5 million merchants on its platform.
-It processes over 21 million transactions a month worth more than $83 million, Grover said.
+It processes more than 21 million transactions a month, worth more than $83 million, Grover said.

 BharatPe also allows merchants to secure short-term loans.
 New merchants can secure about $500 for a period of three months from BharatPe.
-As merchants spend more time on BharatPe, the firm expands the amount to about $2000.
+As merchants spend more time on BharatPe, the firm increases the amount to about $2,000.

 The lending business is crucial to BharatPe.
 Payment apps make little to no money through making transactions on their platforms.
 Those processing UPI payments can not even charge a small commission to merchants.
 “There is no money to be made in doing payments in India,” Grover said.
 So you charge small interest on loans.